serdeliverance/crypto-wallet/README.md

 * Kafka
 * Docker

+Note: a [docker-compose.yml](docker-compose.yml) is provided.
+It contains initial dummy data for playing around with the app.

 ## Architecture

-The following diagram shows the system architecture:
+The following diagram shows the systems architecture:

 ![Alt text](diagrams/cw-architecture.png?raw=true "Architecture")